hpost/rx-mapping-extensions/README.md

 state().mapSomeOnce { bar }
   .subscribe { println(it) }

-// --> initialized // skips `None` and unsubscribes after one emission
+// --> initialized // skips `None` and completes after one emission
 ```